Nuitka/Nuitka-website/doc/doc/roadmap.rst

    in much the same way, and put data files near the executable or in the shared area.

--  Windows: Provide builds of CPython that will allow static linking, avoiding the CPython DLL.

--  Forcing output and stderr to files should be supported for all OSes.

 -  Dejong Stacks: More robust parser that allows stdout and stderr in same file with mixed outputs.

 -  Add ability to inhibit data files from the command line, so that things coming from a plugin can be suppressed.

--  Add support for upx (public feature)

-The UPX cannot compress payloads, which is why we can't use it and expect it to solve the onefile compression issue.
-However, a post processing of binaries, even from CPython extension modules, seems to work and reduce the uncompressed sizes of binaries already.

 ************************
  Nuitka-Python (public)
 ************************

 This is currently under way and not yet described here.
 The current Nuitka release has support for using it.
-Most work is focused on Linux and Python2.7 now with the aim of getting it capable to statically compile numpy for speed.
+Most work is focused on Linux and Python 2.7 as well as Windows and 3.9 now with the aim of getting it capable to statically compile for speed.

 **********************
  Performance (public)
 **********************

--  Caching of demoted to bytecode modules.
-Some of these, e.g.
-   ``pkg_resources`` take very long to analyse in Nuitka, just to find out the imports.
-There is no point in repeating this, a caching of Python compilation is a separate line of action, but it should start with this.

 -  Faster attribute setting.